Search Jobs In Temecula

 SUPERVISION RECEIVED AND EXERCISED

-Receives direct supervision from the Director of Community Services or his/her designee.
+Receives direct supervision from the Director of their designated department or his/her designee.

 Examples of Duties